GlitchWitchIO/glitchwitch.io/_posts/2018/2018-09-19-windows-10-on-digitalocean.md

 vncviewer imageserver
 ```

-After connecting the vnc server we should see the Windows language selection screen.
+After connecting to the VNC server we should see the Windows language selection screen.

 ![](/assets/img/blog/6/vnc-1.png)